microbiomedata/metaT_ReadsQC/docs/index.rst

 The workflow from GitHub uses all the listed docker images to run all third-party tools.
-The workflow is available in GitHub: https://github.com/microbiomedata/metaT_ReadsQC; the corresponding Docker image is available in DockerHub: https://hub.docker.com/r/microbiomedata/bbtools.
+The workflow is available in GitHub: https://github.com/microbiomedata/metaT_ReadsQC; the corresponding Docker images are available in DockerHub: https://hub.docker.com/r/microbiomedata/bbtools, https://hub.docker.com/r/microbiomedata/workflowmeta.

 Requirements for Execution
 --------------------------